simap/pixelblaze/README.expressions.md

 # Language limitations

-This are language features you'd expect to work writing JavaScript that won't run on Pixelblaze.
+These are language features you'd expect to work writing JavaScript that won't run on Pixelblaze.

 * Objects, named properties, classes, etc.
 * Garbage collection or freeing memory.
 Arrays are currently the only dynamically allocated memory, and you can't (yet) free them once created.